 Revisiting Your Employee Benefits & Group Retirement Programs

-In today’s episode Colin Rooke and Paul Martin are joined by Ryan Warner to discuss how businesses and insurance providers have been dealing with employee benefits and group retirement, during the COVID-19 pandemic.
+Ryan Warner weighs in on how businesses and insurance providers have been dealing with employee benefits and group retirement, during the COVID-19 pandemic.

 Listen to the full episode here, or read the full transcript below

 Paul Martin: Welcome to Risky Business, commercial insurance with Butler Byers, and joining me today, Colin Rooke, the commercial risk reduction specialist with Butler Byers.
 We’re going to revisit the COVID file just a little bit.
 We’re going to talk about it from the angle of benefits.
 Joining us to talk about that is Ryan Warner, who’s the benefits specialist with Butler Byers and no stranger to this program.
 Colin, maybe we’ll just start with you and you can set the stage for us.
 You’ve decided that we should be talking a little bit about the benefits side of the equation today.
 What led you to that?
 Is it just the fact that we’re making progress through this COVID reopening and employers are finding themselves in new territory pretty much every day?